 Devotion to the Sacred

-Spaces Still Available!
+Full - with waitlist.
+Commuter spaces available!
 The Buddha advised us not only to overcome unhealthy states but to cultivate states of true well-being such as gratitude, kindness, and compassion.
 What’s more, he encouraged us to continue to work towards deepening these states when possible.
 Designed for practitioners who wish to enhance their heartfelt connection to their goodness, well-being, and joy, this retreat focuses on the cultivation of these states by accessing the inner source from which they arise.

 Retreat | On-Land